 "Diocese of New Westminster" or "Diocese "means the body corporate incorporated pursuant to the provisions of the Anglican Synod of the Diocese of New Westminster Incorporation Act., Statutes of British Columbia 1893, Chapter 45 and all successors of the said body corporate;

+“Director of Finance” means the most senior staff member of the diocese dealing with the financial matters irrespective of the title that person holds, but does not mean the Treasurer;

 "Fund" means the Anglican Initiatives Fund;

 "Governing Regulation" means the Regulation of the Diocese of New Westminster under which the Fund was established and all amendments thereto and includes any Canon of the Diocese of New Westminster replacing the said Regulation;

+“Standing Committee on Finance and Property” means the Standing Committee of the Diocese charged with oversight of diocesan financial and investment matters irrespective of the actual name of that Standing Committee;

 "Standing Committees" means the committees from time to time designated by Diocesan Council, in accordance with the Constitution of the Diocese, as Standing Committees of the Diocese and "Standing Committee" refers to any one of those committees.
-(Amended 102ndand 115th Sessions)

-(Definition of "Advisory Committee" repealed 115th Session)
+Titles of Committees and Positions

+Recognizing that from time to time the committees and positions of the Diocese are reorganized or renamed, where in these By-laws, there is a reference to a specific committee or person holding a position by a specific title and that committee or position no longer exists, any reference to that title shall be deemed to be a reference to the successor or new committee or position that has assumed the duties of the prior committee or position and in the case that it is not clear as to the which committee or position has assumed those duties, then the declaration of the Bishop specifying the title of the successor or new committee or position will be conclusive evidence of that fact; and,

 Headings:

 The headings used herein are for reference only and shall not form part of the text of these By-laws nor shall they expand or limit the scope of any provision herein.